Brandon-Rozek/website/content/blog/librecalctips.md

 **Refer to a value in a nearby cell**

 With the `OFFSET` function you can refer to a cell relative to another.
-Its three parameters are:
+Its parameters are:

 1. Reference Cell
 2. Row Offset